 The current benchmark rate of \$23 per line per month for basic residential local service used in determining need for support from the Transition Fund and the TTFE would be continued under the Phase II Joint Proposal as the "Benchmark Rate" generally to be applied in determining an eligible recipient ILEC's actual need for support.
 The alternative "Transitional Rate" for imputing revenue would permit some additional leeway and funding in the case of an eligible ILEC with an authorized basic residential local service rate, before filing for SUSF support, of less than \$19.50/line/month.
 The required \$3.50 annual increase in the Transitional Rate for such carriers, on the other hand, should help to reduce draws on the SUSF gradually, while escalating the incentive for recipient ILECs to achieve greater efficiencies, move their basic service rates closer to forward-looking costs, and reduce their dependence on external support.
-We find these benchmarking provisions reasonable.37 rate, for SFA purposes, to a level of at least \$30:
+We find these benchmarking provisions reasonable.37

 This "retail-first" construct should be a part of any SFA established by the Commission.
+Indeed, for the reasons summarized below, it would be appropriate to increase the benchmark rate, for SFA purposes, to a level of at least \$30:

-Indeed, for the reasons summarized below, it would be appropriate to increase the benchmark a benchmark rate for residential service "that relied on Verizon's rates which ranged from \$15.81 to \$19.64."38 In April 2006, in the Competition III Order, the Commission set a new "basic service rate cap" of \$23/month.39 On September 29, 2006, it announced that that rate would be
+1. The benchmark has been in place for 16 years.
+The Transition Plan incorporated a benchmark rate for residential service "that relied on Verizon's rates which ranged from \$15.81 to \$19.64."
+In April 2006, in the Competition III Order, the Commission set a new "basic service rate cap" of \$23/month.39 On September 29, 2006, it announced that that rate would be